GIP-RECIA/cas-war-overlay/README.md

 - Multidomain and dynamic redirection on a specific domain
 - Portal forced redirection with token check
 - Time and attribute service access strategy chaining
-- Dynamic API call during attribute release (externalid)
-- Thrown exception when principal attribute is not found
+- Principal release with dynamic API call (externalid), with exception thrown when principal attribute is not found
 - Fix for concurrent access to service index map (see [this](https://groups.google.com/a/apereo.org/g/cas-user/c/pI9l9aT1gtU))
 - Soft/Hard timeout expiration policy **per service**